 “How should I invest my money?”

 If you ask your financial advisor that question, in all likelihood, the answer will be “it depends.”
 After all, everyone’s goals, risk tolerance, and time horizon—the most crucial factors in portfolio creation—are different.
-In fact, every investor’s optimal strategy—from the asset mix to the appropriate fund and product selection—will depend on many factors, and there’s no one-size-fits-all solution.
-Thus, to build every investor’s ideal portfolio, investment firms must offer a broad range of products and strategies.
+In fact, every investor’s optimal strategy—from the asset mix to the appropriate fund and product selection—will depend on many factors, and to build every investor’s ideal portfolio, investment firms must offer a broad range of products and strategies.

-This is why Manulife Investment Management is launching Manulife Smart Corporate Bond, Manulife Smart Dividend, and Manulife Smart U.S. Dividend ETF Segregated Funds, three first-of-a-kind, actively managed, cost-efficient ETF segregated funds that expand the product shelf for segregated fund investors to help them reach their goals.
+This is why Manulife Investment Management has launched Manulife Smart Corporate Bond, Manulife Smart Dividend, and Manulife Smart U.S. Dividend ETF Segregated Funds, three first-of-a-kind, actively managed, cost-efficient ETF segregated funds that expand the product shelf for segregated fund investors to help them reach their goals.

 A complementary offer with competitive pricing